-- Treatment must begin at a minimum of 4 weeks after but no later than 14 weeks of the date of the completion of radiotherapy.
+- Treatment must begin at a minimum of 4 weeks after, but no later than 14 weeks after, the date of the completion of focal radiotherapy.

-- Prior Radiation: Patients must have received prior treatment with focal radiotherapy as part of initial treatment for DIPG and had their last dose at least 4 weeks prior to and no later than 14 weeks from the first CED treatment with liposomal-irinotecan.Standard focal radiation therapy will include 54 to 60 Gy by external beam radiotherapy to the brainstem.
+- Prior Radiation: Patients must have completed prior treatment with standard focal radiotherapy as part of initial treatment for DIPG and had their last dose at least 4 weeks prior to and no later than 14 weeks from the first CED treatment.
+Patients beyond 14 weeks from radiation therapy but with stable disease should be discussed with the study chair.

 - Karnofsky ≥ 50 for patients > 16 years of age and Lansky ≥ 50 for patients 16 years of age and younger.
 Patients who are unable to walk because of paralysis, but who are up in a wheelchair, will be considered ambulatory for the purpose of assessing the performance score.

 - Life expectancy of greater than 12 weeks measured from the date of completion of radiotherapy.

 - Corticosteroids: Patients who are receiving dexamethasone must be on a stable or decreasing dose for at least 1 week prior to registration.